arun-qikfox/vibesdk/docs/gcp-support/rules.md

    - Run `npx tsc --noEmit` or check build output
    - Remove unused variables, imports, and parameters
    - Fix all type errors and warnings
+7. **Testing Requirements**: All changes must be properly tested before committing
+   - **Build Verification**: Run `bun run build` or `npm run build` to ensure TypeScript compilation succeeds
+   - **Lint Verification**: Run `bun run lint` or check for linting errors in build output
+   - **No Unused Code**: Remove all unused functions, variables, imports, and parameters
+   - **Type Safety**: Ensure all types are properly defined and used
+   - **Error Handling**: Verify error handling is appropriate for all code paths
+   - **Logging**: Ensure appropriate logging is in place for debugging

 ### Rule 8: Environment Variables
 - **GCP Variables**: All prefixed with `GOOGLE_` or `GCP_`